vittorioexp/coffevo-nestjs-project/README.md

 ---

 This repository has two branches: `main` and `mongodb`.
 The `main` branch focuses on developing a web application using the NestJS framework with a particular emphasis on creating controllers, services, entities, and data transfer objects.
-It also covers a wide range of other topics such as handling request and response data, error handling, input data validation, configuration management, middleware, guards, interceptors, and testing.
+It also covers a wide range of other topics such as handling request and response data, error handling, input data validation, configuration management, middleware, guards, interceptors, authentication, and testing.
 Furthermore it provides a solid foundation for building a robust and scalable web application using NestJS, which is a popular Node.js framework for building server-side applications.
 The `mongodb` branch is primarily focused on implementing MongoDB functionalities and covers topics such as creating a Mongoose model, using it to access MongoDB, adding pagination, and implementing transactions.
 It also covers adding indexes to schemas for better performance.

 The main branch